-Grievance Procedures and policy for clients
+Grievance Policy and Procedure for Clients

-problems, complaints and disagreements with the organization’s actions and decisions.
+concerns, complaints, and disagreements with the organization’s actions and decisions.
 The following

 procedures are to be shared with all staff and volunteers interacting with clients:

-1. All clients will receive a copy of this policy, along with client’s rights and responsibilities when
+• All clients will receive a copy of this policy, along with client’s rights and responsibilities when

 they start receiving services.

-2. Employees are to make sure clients understand their right to file a grievance at any time during
+• Employees are to make sure clients understand their right to file a grievance at any time during

 the services and that retaliation such as end to services is not permitted due to grievance being